ansys/pyedb/doc/source/workflows/sipi/hfss_auto_configuration.rst

 Performance notes
 -----------------
-* Typical cut-out + port creation time: **2 – 5 s per batch** (201 GB DDR4 board, 3000 nets, 32 cores)
+* Typical cut-out + port creation time: **2–5 s per batch** (201 GB DDR4 board, 3000 nets, 32 cores)
 * Memory footprint: **< 2 GB** per batch because only the clipped geometry is kept in memory
-* Scales linearly with number of batches – jobs can be dispatched to an HPC cluster independently
+* Scales linearly with number of batches—jobs can be dispatched to an HPC cluster independently

 API reference index
 -------------------